 Even though a piano has been out of tune for many years, you still can tune it.
-On the other hand, any seriously out-of-tune piano will require multiple long sessions to tune it.
+On the other hand, any seriously out-of-tune piano will require multiple long sessions to bring it to the pitches.

-When the technician performers multiple sessions to re-tune an old piano, it may cost a bit more initially.
-Once it is done and the piano may follow the regular tuning schedule, either once or twice a year, depending on the piano location’s humidity and temperature fluctuation.
+When the technician performs multiple sessions to re-tune an old piano, it may cost a bit more initially.
+Once it is done, the piano may follow the regular tuning schedule, either once or twice a year, depending on the piano location’s humidity and temperature fluctuation.

-The best way to protect your investment in an acoustic piano is to tune your piano regularly.
+The best way to protect your investment in an acoustic piano is to tune your instrument regularly.
 An excellent acoustic piano can last for generations.

 I hope the information about tuning a piano is helpful for you.
-Should you have more questions, please do not hesitate to contact me by using the below comment feature.
+Should you have more questions, please do not hesitate to contact me using the comment feature below.